 - what information you are being asked to find

 - what chemistry concept(s) are necessary to link what you know to what you are being asked to find

-Don’t forget we are here to help you succeed in your chemistry courses.
+Don’t forget, we are here to help you succeed in your chemistry courses.
 You should take full advantage of all opportunities available to you including seeking help from the course instructor, the graduate student teaching assistants who will hold regular tutor sessions (you may attend the tutor sessions of any TA, not just the person who supervises you in the lab), and peer tutors who will hold regular sessions at a time and campus location to be announced once classes begin.
 Don’t be afraid to ask questions if a concept is unclear.
-If you wish to hire a private tutor for chemistry, contact the main chemistry office (Tech K148) for a list of names of graduate students available for this.
+If you wish to hire a private tutor for chemistry, contact the main chemistry office (Tech K148, 847-491-5371) for a list of graduate student tutors.

-If you have any questions about the chemistry course for which you should register, the on-line placement exam, or the ALEKS assessment exams, you should contact Dr. Fred Northrup, the Director of Undergraduate Studies for the Department of Chemistry, at (847) 491-7910
+If you have any questions about the chemistry course for which you should register, the on-line placement exam, or the ALEKS assessment exams, contact Dr. Fred Northrup, Director of Undergraduate Studies.